zcam007/Mobile-Billing/README.md

 <br>

-### Functional Requirement
+### Functional Requirements

-- Scan a barcode/QR code on the product
+- The system shall scan a barcode/QR code of the product and Identify the product and price.
-- Identify the product and price
+- The system shall display the list of available items.
-- Add/Modify Shopping cart items
+- Add/Modify Shopping cart items.
-- Calculate the sub-totals, taxes and total price
+- Calculate the totals, taxes and total price.
-- Accept payment and complete purchase
+- Accept payment and complete purchase.

 ### User Requirements
 - Mobile Device